Franco Cotana

-Franco Cotana (b.
-Marsciano, 22 December 1957) is an Italian engineer, scientist, and a member of the board of directors of the University of Perugia from 2014 to 2019.
+Franco Cotana (born 22 December 1957 in Marsciano) is an Italian engineer, scientist, and a member of the board of directors of the University of Perugia from 2014 to 2019.
 He was formerly president from March until October 2014 of the National Commission's IPPC-AIA at the Ministry of the Environment.

 Early life

 A native of Monte Vibiano-Mercatello (Perugia), Cotana obtained a diploma with top honors at the State Technical Institute in 1976, and in 1983 he graduated cum laude in electrical engineering from the University of Rome La Sapienza.
 He financially supported his studies by designing and building electrical systems and windings for electric motors with a winding machine he designed.